quii/learn-go-with-tests/mocking.md

 There's still another important property we haven't tested.

-The important thing about the function is that it:
+The important thing about the function is that it sleeps before the first print and then after each one until the last, e.g:

+- `Sleep`
-- Print N
+- `Print N`
-- Sleep
+- `Sleep`
-- Print N-1
+- `Print N-1`
-- Sleep
+- `Sleep`
 - etc

-Our latest change only asserts that it has slept 6 times, but those sleeps could occur out of sequence
+Our latest change only asserts that it has slept 4 times, but those sleeps could occur out of sequence

 When writing tests and you're not confident you have working code, just break it!
 Change the code to the following